 New Age, New American, or New Style Gins

 The surge in gin popularity in the last couple of decades has brought a ton of new brands to market, including many that produce non-traditional styles of gin.
 Because the gin category’s definition is quite broad, a wide range of spirits using an even wider range of botanicals exist today.
-Some of these modern gins retain the prominent juniper flavor, while others skew to a more citrus, herbal, or fruit flavor.
+Some of these modern gins retain the prominent juniper flavor, while others skew to a more citrus, herbal, fruit, or floral flavor.
 Examples of New Age gins include Hendrick’s, Aviation, and Uncle Val’s.

 Old Tom Gin